 There is no screening programme available for osteoporosis likely due to costs of DEXA scans (around $200), but people over the age of 60 should consider having a DEXA scan.
 The current recommondations focus on prevention, such as having adequate vitamin D/sun exposure, dietary calcium intake and maintaining physically active, see Osteoporosis New Zealand.

 For patients with osteoporosis, bisphosphonate medications are very effective at strengthening bones by reducing the rate of bone resorption.
 It is available in oral tablets (such as Fosamax) taken regularly as well as intravenous infusions (Aclasta) given yearly.
 The infusion is a good option for people who get side effects from the oral tablet such as heart burn, or people who just prefer the convenience.

-Dr Denise Lucas and nurse Sue coordinates the Aclasta infusions in our clinic.
+Dr Denise Lucas coordinates the Aclasta infusions in our clinic.
 If you are interested, make an appointment to see Denise to discuss the ins and outs.
 The infusion will then be scheduled and usually given over 15-30mins when you can relax and read a book.
 The cost is $140 which includes the initial consultation and subsequent infusion, and if you are on Fosamax already or had a fragility fracture, the Aclasta medicine will be a funded medicine on prescription (normal $5 dispensing fee).

 Ferinject Infusion for Iron Deficiency

 Iron deficiency is very common especially in young women and elderly, and it causes tiredness and irritability.
 When the iron store in the body is used up, the body can no longer make enough haemoglobin and red blood cells, which normally carries oxygen around the body.
 The main source of iron from our diet is meat, and although iron is also found in vegetables, the body is unable to utilise it efficiently.